 ANGLE converts application shaders into Vulkan VkShaderModules through a series of steps:

-glCompileShaderare passed to the ANGLE shader translator.
-The translator compiles application shaders into Vulkan-compatible GLSL.
-Vulkan-compatible GLSL matches the GL_KHR_vulkan_glsl extension spec with some additional workarounds and emulation.
-We emulate OpenGL's different depth range, viewport y flipping, default uniforms, and OpenGL line segment rasterization.
+glCompileShader are passed to the ANGLE shader translator.
+The translator compiles application shaders into SPIR-V, after transforming GLSL to conform to the GL_KHR_vulkan_glsl extension spec with some additional workarounds and emulation.
+We emulate OpenGL's different depth range, viewport y flipping, default uniforms, and OpenGL line segment rasterization among others.
 For more info see TranslatorVulkan.cpp.
-After initial compilation the shaders are not complete.
+After initial compilation, the SPIR-V blobs are not complete.
 The translator initially assigns resources and in/out variables arbitrary descriptor set, binding and location indices.
 The correct values are determined at link time.
-For the sake of transform feedback, some markers are left in the shader for link-time substitution.
+For the sake of transform feedback, some additional code is generated to be removed or modified during SPIR-V transformation.

 The translator outputs some feature code conditional to Vulkan specialization constants, which are resolved at draw-time.
 For example, Bresenham line rasterization emulation.

 glLinkProgram the Vulkan back-end can know the necessary locations and properties to write to connect the shader stage interfaces.
 However, some draw-time information is still necessary to finalize the SPIR-V; for example whether “early fragment tests” can be enabled.
 As an optimization, the SPIR-V is transformed with arbitrary settings and a Vulkan pipeline object is created in an attempt to warm the Vulkan pipeline cache.